What is the full form of EWS

 EWS stands for Economically Weaker Section.
-In India, EWS is a subcategory of people who belong to General Category and have an annual income less than Rs.
-8 lakhs and do not belong to any other reserved category such as SC, ST, OBC.
-A candidate whose family's income is more than the prescribed limit (8 lakhs), will be considered as a candidate from the General category, but not from the EWS category.
+In India, EWS is a subcategory of people who belong to the General Category and have an annual income less than Rs.
+8 lakhs and do not belong to any other reserved category such as SC, ST, or OBC.
+A candidate whose family's income is more than the prescribed limit (8 lakhs) will be considered as a candidate from the General category but not from the EWS category.

 Eligibility for EWS Quota:

 - Your family income is less than Rs.
 8lakh per annum

 - Agricultural land is less than 5 acres